slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 But data shows people want more feedback but monthly, not daily.

 <!--
+I’m a strategist, not a politician.
+My job sometimes is to say the thing they don’t want to hear.”
+Even the greatest communicators get angry, flustered, or confused when they find themselves in conflict.

+> *'Always tell us the bad news promptly.
+Good news can wait' -- Berkshire policy*

 “A chain is only as strong as its weakest link”

 you can't make any judgement of the worker without detailed understanding of the specifics of the work.